James MacPherson (American football): Mountain View High School

 MacPherson was a coach for the Mountain View Mountain Lions of Mountain View High School from 2003 to 2004.

 Tortolita Junior High School

 He coached at Tortolita Junior High School in 2006.

 Mountain View High School (second stint)

 He was a coach for the Mountain View Mountain Lions in 2008.

 Pima CC

 MacPherson was quarterbacks and offensive quality control coach for the Pima Aztecs of Pima Community College in 2009.

 Florida Tuskers

 He served as offensive quality control coach for the Florida Tuskers of the United Football League (UFL) in 2010.

 Sacramento Mountain Lions

 He was running backs coach of the Sacramento Mountain Lions of the UFL from 2011 to 2012.

-Pime CC (second stint)
+Pima CC (second stint)

 MacPherson returned as quarterbacks coach of the Pima Aztecs in 2013.

 Scouting career

 MacPherson was hired as a college scout for the San Diego Chargers in May 2014.